 So what’s with the name ‘Turtle Mountain’?
 You may be wondering…well, quite simply, the garden is home to turtles…

-It is unclear when the turtles moved in but they are a revered animal in Buddhism and the temple is now the home to many ‘homless’ turtles much like a dog kennel is for our furry friends.
-People bring unwanted or lost turtles to this place and they are taken in and cared for.
-As I looked down on them I felt instantly jealous that they got to chill out here all day and take a dip whenever the sun got too hot – what I wouldn’t have done to join then as the sun burnt down onto my red, sweaty face.
+It is unclear when the turtles moved in, but they are a revered animal in Buddhism.
+So revered the temple is now the home to many ‘homeless’ turtles much like a dog kennel is for our furry friends.
+People bring unwanted or lost turtles to this place, and they are taken in and look after.
+As I looked down on them, I felt instantly jealous that they got to chill out here all day and take a dip whenever the sun got too hot.
+What I wouldn’t have done to join them as the sun burnt down onto my red, sweaty face.
 Oh, and don’t be fooled by the photo above, the place was crawling (slowly obviously) with turtles.

-As if my love for Turtle Mountain, the most peaceful place in Bangkok, couldn’t get any higher, I then discovered that a stall next to the entrance was selling food for people to feed the turtles – those guys have got a pretty sweet deal!
+As if my love for Turtle Mountain, the most peaceful and unusual temples in Bangkok, couldn’t get any higher, I then discovered that a stall next to the entrance was selling food for people to feed the turtles.
 Free room and board!
 You can buy a selection of fruits from the shop for a reasonable price…you could eat it yourself but come on, these turtles have got it pretty tough!
 The poor things are loved so much that one of them had to pose for this statue.

-Turtle mountain is best reached by taxi (with a satnav preferably) or you can take a boat to Saphan Phut Pier and then walk across the river via Memorial Bridge next to the pier.
+Turtle mountain is best reached by taxi (with a satnav preferably) or you can take a boat to Saphan Phut Pier before walking across the river via Memorial Bridge next to the pier.
 The grounds to Turtle Mountain is open from 8.30 am – 5 pm.